Entrepreneur Productivity Paradox: Freedom vs. Super Productivity

 Smart, passionate entrepreneur-in-waiting dreams of being free.

 They’re impatience because they’re IN it.
-They’re working the job – being part of the system – along side other drones who are content with being told what to do.
+They’re working the job – being part of the system – alongside other drones who are content with being told what to do.

 This itches the entrepreneur.
 In fact, it eats at them.
 They know they’re destined to go do their own thing.
 They’re determined.